cliff-rosenberg/13-ORM-eCommerce-Back-End/README.md

 ## Usage

 The app is launched by entering "node server.js" in the command window when inside the directory holding files.
-The API interface is accessed through HTTP methods of GET, POST, POST and DELETE.
-The database is accessed via Sequelize from these medthods/routes.
+The API interface is accessed through HTTP methods of GET, POST, PUT and DELETE.
+The database is accessed via Sequelize from these methods/routes.

 ## Credits